 This post may contain affiliate links.
 If you buy thru these links, we may earn a commission at no additional cost to you.

-In a previous article I listed information that might help you get an approximate idea of the grade of your coin.
+I’ve previously provided information to help you get an approximate idea of the grade of your coin.

-Now I’m going to go into detail of how to obtain exact grades for your circulated silver dollars.
+Today, I’m going to go into detail showing you how to obtain exact grades for your circulated silver dollars.

-There are 3 types of silver dollar coins that I will cover here which are: the Eisenhower silver dollar, the Peace silver dollar, and the Morgan silver dollar.
+There are 3 types of silver dollar coins that I will cover here:

 Eisenhower Silver Dollar Grades